gemseo/gemseo/doc_src/interface/exe_discipline.rst

 .. figure:: figs/gui_template_4.png
    :scale: 100 %

-   The GUI highlights the inputs that ae tagged in the template
+   The GUI highlights the inputs that are tagged in the template

 .. figure:: figs/gui_template_5.png